Melkor-1/linked-list/README.md

-# libslit - Cusotm Singly Linked List Library
+# libslist - Custom Singly Linked List Library

 `libslist` is a simple linked list library written in C that provides various operations for creating, manipulating, and managing linked lists.